orstavik/JoiComponents/book/chapter6/Pattern6_FeatureDetectAndPolyfillAsync.md

   };
 ```

-Functions that require WebComponent support should be run via this que using
+All functions that require WebComponent support should be run via this que using
 the `WebComponents.waitFor()` method.
-When the polyfills are loaded (or native support has been verified) this que can then be flushed.
+When the polyfills are loaded (or native support has been verified),
+this que can and should be flushed.
 If you want, you can add additional timing criteria such as waiting for "DOMContentLoaded"
 to batch the web component processes.
 Attention: It is not a problem to call the `window.WebComponents.flushAndReady()` more than once.
-But, make sure that you only call the method *after* all your timing criteria are met.
+But, make sure that you only call the method *after all your timing criteria are met*.

 ```javascript
 var runPolyfill = function(){